Our saddle fitters have the expertise required to ensure that all flocking alterations required can be made

 To allow us to fully evaluate the fit of your saddle, the main rider will need to present for the appointment, and you will be required to ride, unless other arrangements have been discussed with the office when booking.

-For any appointments cancelled with less than 24 hours notice, there will be a cancellation fee of £25.00, except on occasions where this is deemed to be unavoidable.
+For any appointments cancelled with less than 24 hours notice, there will be a cancellation fee, except on occasions where this is deemed to be unavoidable.
 For appointments cancelled on more than one occasion, payment upfront at the time of booking will be required.

 Please ensure you arrive at least 10 minutes prior to your appointment, or if we are visiting your yard, that the horse is ready for the appointment.
 Horses can be unpredictable animals and therefore it is your responsibility to attend the fitting in the appropriate clothing including footwear and a correctly fitting riding hat.
 We will not continue with your appointment without a riding hat, however you will still be charged, despite a full fitting not taking place.